UE4-OceanProject/OceanProject/README.md

 #####**What Is This Repo?**

 This is **Nsomnias** fork of the amazing community ocean project for Unreal Engine 4 by DotCam and TK-Master.
 I will be making changes on this fork as my C++ skills increase and as my game gets further along in development.
+More details about the games pre-development can be found here http://www.subsim.com/radioroom/showthread.php?t=218165

 #####**Planned features** as soon as possible
 - Typhoon/Hurricane style weather simulation